 Habitat changes: After the last Ice Age, the resulting water from the retreating glaciers produced such a rise in sea level that much of eastern England was waterlogged.
 About 40,000 square kilometres of land became covered by fen and bog, and in this damp habitat the milk parsley and the swallowtail thrived for thousands of years, undisturbed.
 In the 18th century farmers began to drain the wetlands with pumps, using wind and steam power, and the fens were slowly but surely turned into wheat fields.

 Effects on the swallowtail: The moisture-loving milk parsley died out as the fenland dried out, and since the swallowtail's caterpillar relied exclusively on the milk parsley for food, the butterfly population began to decrease rapidly.
-Eventually, only two strongholds were left; Wicken Fen, north of Cambridge, and the area surrounding the Norfolk Broads, which is a man-made habitat, excavated for peat in the Middle Ages.
+Eventually, only two strongholds were left; Wicken Fen, north of Cambridge, and the area surrounding the Norfolk Broads, which is an artificially created habitat, excavated for peat in the Middle Ages.

 In the early 1950's the swallowtail suddenly disappeared from Wicken Fen.
 This site appeared to be suitable habitat for the butterfly, but after several failed attempts to re-establish it, careful research showed that although Wicken Fen itself had not been drained, the draining of the surrounding fens had led to a drop in the water table and a slow drying out of the peaty soil.
 This had prevented the milk parsley from growing tall - the female butterflies only chose the tallest plants to lay their eggs on.
 Woody plants began to invade the fen which reduced suitable swallowtail habitat.
 At the same time, the traditional practice of cutting the sedge (tall grasses) was being continued on the fen, but it was being cut in the summer instead of the autumn, as it used to be, and the milk parsley was being cut along with it before it could mature or set seed.
 Pupae were being destroyed in the cut too.
 So this overall reduction in the amount and suitability of the food plant had a devastating effect on the swallowtails.